 Kaperangus Prokofiev & Schwarzhans 2017 latinization of the Russian kaperang, “an abbreviation for the rank of captain required for long range oceanic cruises; and dedicated to the crews of research vessels who have collected so many marine organisms for scientists”

-Kaperangus microlepis (Norman 1935) micro-, small; lepis, scale, referring to smaller scales compared to Synagrops bellus and S. japonicus, its presumed congeners at the time
+Kaperangus microlepis (Norman 1935) micro-, small; lepis, scale, referring to smaller scales compared with Synagrops bellus (=japonicus) and S. japonicus, its presumed congeners at the time

 Parascombrops Alcock 1889 para-, near, referring to presumed “nearest alliance” with Scombrops (Scombropidae)